 How much does funeral cost today?

 Depending on the type of funeral you want, burial costs can start at $500 and go up.
-The average cost of a full funeral today is almost $10,000.
+The average cost of a traditional funeral today is $10,000.
 It may be possible to purchase a funeral expenses life insurance plan that will cover most of the funeral and burial expenses.
 It is recommended that the minimum amount of coverage for this type of plan be no less than $9,000.

 What to do when you have debt?